Department of Planning, Industry and Environment, Contract variation, $196,787

 Extension on project: River red gum floristics and vegetation monitoring, (2017-2018) NSW Office of Environment & Heritage, $186,471.
 Total project value $394,040.

 Associate Professor Peter Spooner (project leader)

-For this tree thinning experiment, it is hypothesised that reduced densities of River red gums will prevent further declines in the condition of the Red gum canopy.
-By lowering competition, it is envisaged that in the long-term, tree thinning will fast-forward the process for remaining trees to become larger, and provide more tree hollows and other resources vital for fauna habitat.
+For this tree thinning experiment, it was hypothesised that reduced densities of River red gums would prevent further declines in the condition of the Red gum canopy.
+By lowering competition, it was envisaged that in the long-term, tree thinning would fast-forward the process for remaining trees to become larger, and provide more tree hollows and other resources vital for fauna habitat.
 Given ongoing river regulation and the likelihood of future droughts resulting from climate change, the NSW DPIE experimental monitoring plan is designed to include river flooding as an experimental factor.
 The monitoring program will continue until 2022.

 Since 2015, the ILWS has provided significant support to NSW DPIE to carry out the ecological monitoring program (Dr Peter Spooner program leader).
 Fieldwork re-commenced in September 2019, with the following team members; Josh Hodges (SES Phd candidate), Ché Parker, Nathan Storch, Bill Szaraz, Samara Schulz (Kleinfelder) and Aaron Mulcahy (Focus Flora Surveys).
 The team measured vegetation floristic and structural attributes in 198 plots (stratified by three thinning treatments) scattered throughout the park.
 Despite ongoing local bushfire alerts, the team successfully completed the data collection in Feb 2020.